Vitellogenin: Honey bees

 Honey bees deposit vitellogenin molecules in fat bodies in their abdomen and heads.
 The fat bodies apparently act as a food storage reservoir.
 The glycolipoprotein vitellogenin has additional functionality as it acts as an antioxidant to prolong Queen bee and forager lifespan as well as a hormone that affects future foraging behavior.

 The health of a honey bee colony is dependent upon the vitellogenin reserves of the nurse bees – the foragers having low levels of vitellogenin.
 As expendable laborers, the foragers are fed just enough protein to keep them working their risky task of collecting nectar and pollen.
 Vitellogenin levels are important during the nest stage and thus influence honey bee worker division of labor.

 A nurse bee's vitellogenin titer that developed in the first four days after emergence, affects its subsequent age to begin foraging and whether it preferentially forages for nectar or pollen.
 If young workers are short on food their first days of life, they tend to begin foraging early and preferentially for nectar.
 If they are moderately fed, they forage at normal age preferentially for nectar.
 If they are abundantly fed, immediately after emergence, their vitellogenin titer is high and they begin foraging later in life, preferentially collecting pollen.
 Pollen is the only available protein source for honey bees.

 Juvenile hormone feedback loop

-For the majority of the investigated insect species it has been documented that juvenile hormone stimulates the transcription of the vitellogenin genes and the consequent control of vitellogenin production (cf. Engelmann, 1983; Wyatt and Davey, 1996).
+For the majority of the investigated insect species it has been documented that juvenile hormone stimulates the transcription of the vitellogenin genes and the consequent control of vitellogenin production (cf. Hagedorn and Kunkel, 1979; Engelmann, 1983; Wyatt and Davey, 1996).

 The vitellogenin expression is part of a regulatory feedback loop that enables vitellogenin and juvenile hormone to mutually suppress each other.
 Vitellogenin and juvenile hormone likely work antagonistically in the honey bee to regulate the honey bees development and behavior.
 Suppression of one leads to high titers of the other.

 It is likely that the balance between vitellogenin and juvenile hormone levels is also involved in swarming behavior.